 Kickstarter is rife with “innovative” and “environmentally friendly” startups like w.r.yuma coining phrases like “ the world's first 3D printed sunglasses from plastic waste.”
 Or Binokers with their slogan “Transform your ideas into 3D printed sunglasses”.

-Which is all good and well, we’re saving the environment, we’re innovating and freeing our inner hippies, but the results are far from glamorous.
+This is all good and well, we’re saving the environment, we’re innovating and freeing our inner hippies, but the results are far from glamorous.
 However, as far as we can see their heart is in the right place, which leads us to our next topic of printing eyewear to change the world.

 FURTHER READING